 If you want to build a website today, you need to host it somewhere.
-Either you are hosting it on the web builder platform itself or your own hosting server.
-There are lots of options out there which include Bluehost, HostGator, Godaddy, and lots more.
-Today, we are going to compare 2 of the big names here that are most popular —Bluehost and HostGator.
-Both these web hosting providers had been doing well to assure top-tier service in an already saturated market.
+Whether you are hosting it on the web builder platform itself, or your own hosting server, a reliable hosting service is very important.
+There are lots of options out there that offer similar hosting services.
+This includes Bluehost, Hostgator, Godaddy and lots more.

 Although both Bluehost and HostGator offer similar services, which one is truly the best web hosting service?

-If you had been following me, you will notice I always talked about the hosting company that I use in a few of my websites.
+If you had been following me, you will notice I always talked about the hosting company that I use on a few of my websites.
 Which is Bluehost.
-You might feel that I am biased on Bluehost as a user, but when we compare in detail, Bluehost is still the champion over HostGator for me.
+You might feel that I am biased toward Bluehost as a user, but when we compare in detail, Bluehost is still the champion over HostGator for me.

 While HostGator isn’t far behind, Bluehost’s appealing packages and offers hit the sweet spot of affordability and usability.
 Which is perfect for anyone to start with.